MaximilianBoller/AdaVerde/README.md

 # AdaVerde

-This Repository is for aducational use only.
+This Repository is for educational use only.